 “Literature is a destabilising and subversive force.”

-In my opinion, the same could be said about council clean-ups.
+In my opinion, it’s the same with council clean-ups.
 Once a year, they destabilise the “new is good” creed of consumerism and subvert the ethos of conspicuous consumption.

-Council clean-ups allow us to rummage and recycle, whether it be a bed, a Fussball table, toys, bikes, a drill press or a pile of books.
+Council clean-ups allow us to rummage and recycle, be it a bed, a Fussball table, toys, bikes, a drill press or a pile of books.

 © 2020 Robert Fairhead

 N.B.
-You might also like to read another blog post I wrote on “recycling”, Repurposed Writing (September 2019).
+You might also like to read another blog post on “recycling”, Repurposed Writing (September 2019).

 Note: This post originally appeared on the Tall And True writers’ website.